saggu10417/C-Pro/README.md

-# C-Pro
-Some tricky c programs
+Some tricky c programs -:
+Code - To print the code of the file.
+Array - To define an array without delaring size.